Walkie-talkie: History

 Handheld two-way radios were developed by the military from backpack radios carried by a soldier in an infantry squad to keep the squad in contact with their commanders.
-Probably the first patent owner (patent filled on 20 May 1935, granted on 19 March 1936) was the engineer Henryk Magnuski from Poland, who later worked since 1939 on Motorola's first walkie-talkie (a hand-held radio transceiver SCR-536).
-Canadian inventor Donald Hings was the first to create a portable radio signaling system for his employer CM&S in 1937.
+The Canadian inventor Donald Hings was the first to create a portable radio signaling system for his employer CM&S in 1937.
 He called the system a "packset", although it later became known as a "walkie-talkie".
 In 2001, Hings received the Order of Canada for the device's significance to the war effort.
 Hings' model C-58 "Handie-Talkie" was in military service by 1942, the result of a secret R&D effort that began in 1940.

 Alfred J. Gross, a radio engineer and one of the developers of the Joan-Eleanor system, also worked on the early technology behind the walkie-talkie between 1938 and 1941, and is sometimes credited with inventing it.

 The first device to be widely nicknamed a "walkie-talkie" was developed by the US military during World War II, the backpacked Motorola SCR-300.
 It was created by an engineering team in 1940 at the Galvin Manufacturing Company (forerunner of Motorola).
-The team consisted of Dan Noble, who conceived of the design using frequency modulation; Henryk Magnuski, who was the principal RF engineer; Marion Bond; Lloyd Morris; and Bill Vogel.
+The team consisted of Marion Bond, Lloyd Morris, Bill Vogel, Dan Noble, who conceived of the design using frequency modulation, and Henryk Magnuski, who was the principal RF engineer.

 The first handheld walkie-talkie was the AM SCR-536 transceiver from 1941, also made by Motorola, named the Handie-Talkie (HT).
 The terms are often confused today, but the original walkie-talkie referred to the back mounted model, while the handie-talkie was the device which could be held entirely in the hand.
 Both devices used vacuum tubes and were powered by high voltage dry cell batteries.